andreiac-silva/knative-demo/payment/README.md

 # Payment
 Payment Service is a dummy service that receives a cloud event, process and propagate it thought the flow.
-This Service will approve purchase for customers with attribute cpf (see curl) containing "123".
-Besides that, will load customer's name and e-mail into current event.
+This Service will approve purchase (dummy) and will load customer's name and e-mail into current event.

 ## Execution